braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/fireos/advanced_settings.md

 # Advanced Settings

-There are many advanced settings available for Android and Fire OS push notifications sent through the Braze dashboard.
+There are many advanced settings available for Android and FireOS push notifications sent through the Braze dashboard.
 This article will describe these features and how to use them successfully.

 ![Advanced Settings][1]